eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 .env.db | MySQL Database root password.
 As well as new Database user and password .env.redis | Redis container environments
+Dockerfile | As it says, Dockerfile from which image will be build apache-reverse-proxy.conf | Reverse proxy config for apache2 apache2.conf | Default apache2.conf for Debian/Ubuntu
+httpd.conf | Default httpd.conf for CentOS/RHEL
-Dockerfile | As it says, Dockerfile from which image will be build apache-reverse-proxy.conf | As it says, reverse proxy config for apache2 apache2.conf | Default apache2.conf for Debian/Ubuntu to ...Could not reliably determine the server's fully.. error message (I just hate it) docker-compose.yml  | Main file of the project that builds and links containers docker-compose-alter.yml | Alternative config file for version 2.4 so you can set memory limits web | A folder where you can  copy your web project (website/webapp/etc)
+nginx-reverse-proxy.conf | Reverse proxy config for nginx website.conf | Apache vhost config file for container docker-compose.yml  | Main file of the project that builds and links containers docker-compose-alter.yml | Alternative config file for version 2.4 so you can set memory limits web | A folder where you can  copy your web project (website/webapp/etc)